localytics/localytics-xamarin/GettingStarted.md

 ## Xamarin Forms and Dependency Service
 LocalyticsXamarin.Common.ILocalytics interface is implemented using XamarinForms and can be available to a project using XamarinDependency Service.

-Add a file to each of your platform with the following contents
+Add a file to each of your platforms with the following contents

     using System;
     using LocalyticsXamarin.Common;